elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step2.md

 ### Authenticate

 * Explore the `Get client credentials token` request under `authentication` folder.
-* Send the request to get the access token and save it in `accessToken` environment variable:
+* Send the request to get the access token that will be saved in `accessToken` environment variable by the script.

 `newman run collection.json --folder "Get client credentials token" -e environment.json --export-environment environment.json`{{execute}}